 Apart from his farming activities, he serves on the boards of some of South Africa’s top companies.

-He’s passionate about his family (especially 2 grand-daughters) and South Africa.
+He’s passionate about his family (especially his 5 grandchildren) and South Africa.

 After spending a decade climbing the corporate ranks at SAB and ABI(Coke bottler) he was an early investor and director at BOS Brands the now well established ice tea business with global exposure where he headed up Supply Chain.

 In 2019 after 8 years at BOS he was then recruited to launch and lead Africa’s first cannabis beverage business (Goodleaf) which quickly gained national presence and traction.
 Craig heads up all key wine related functions to ensure our premium range is well distributed and accessible.

 An internationally renowned wine connoisseur and wine columnist, Jabulani developed a keen interest in the wine industry in the late 1970’s while studying towards his Business Degree on a United Nations Scholarship at the Baruch College in Manhattan, New York.
 This interest started when he was employed as a clerk in an upmarket Manhattan Wine Shop.

 After spending the better part of the 1980’s developing a keen interest in South African wines while in the US, he soon became a well-respected authority on South African wines, such that the Neal Rosenthal Wine Merchants invited him to assist in the acquisition of a portfolio of top quality South African wines for importation into the United States.

 His achievements in the industry within South Africa include:

 - On his return to SA he started a newspaper column on food and wine;